-NBA Rumors: Atlanta Hawks Had Interest In Jaylen Brown Before Deal With Celtics
+NESN

 The Boston Celtics extended Jaylen Brown’s rookie-scale contract shortly before the 6 p.m.
-ET deadline on Oct.
+ET deadline Oct.
 21, but had they not gotten a deal done, the Atlanta Hawks reportedly would have been waiting come July.

 The Hawks were interested in both Brown and Indiana Pacers forward Domantas Sabonis, according to The Athletic’s Shams Charania.
 Sabonis also inked an extension on his rookie deal prior to the league deadline.